icopy-site/awesome-cn/docs/awesome/awesome-ruby.md

 * [Huginn](https://github.com/cantino/huginn) - Huginn is a system for building agents that perform automated tasks for you online.
 * [Neovim](https://github.com/alexgenco/neovim-ruby) - Ruby bindings for Neovim to make your own neovim editor plugins in Ruby.
 * [Runbook](https://github.com/braintree/runbook) - A framework and Ruby DSL for progressive system automation.

+## Breadcrumbs

+* [Breadcrumbs on Rails](https://github.com/weppos/breadcrumbs_on_rails) - A simple Ruby on Rails plugin for creating and managing a breadcrumb navigation for a Rails project.
+* [Gretel](https://github.com/lassebunk/gretel) - A Ruby on Rails plugin that makes it easy yet flexible to create breadcrumbs.
+* [loaf](https://github.com/peter-murach/loaf) - Manages and displays breadcrumb trails in Rails app - lean & mean.
+* [Simple Navigation](https://github.com/codeplant/simple-navigation) - A ruby gem for creating navigation (html list, link list or breadcrumbs with multiple levels) for your Rails 2, 3 & 4, Sinatra or Padrino.

+## Bussiness logic

+* [ActiveInteraction](https://github.com/AaronLasseigne/active_interaction) - Manage application specific business logic.
+* [Interactor](https://github.com/collectiveidea/interactor) - Interactor provides a common interface for performing complex interactions in a single request.
+* [Light Service](https://github.com/adomokos/light-service) - Series of Actions with an emphasis on simplicity.
+* [Mutations](https://github.com/cypriss/mutations) - Compose your business logic into commands that sanitize and validate input.
+* [Surrounded](https://github.com/saturnflyer/surrounded) <i>- Encapsulated related objects in a single system to add behavior during runtime.</i> <b>- 在单个系统中封装相关对象以在运行时添加行为。</b> <i>Extensible implementation of DCI.</i> <b>DCI 的可扩展实现。</b>
+* [Waterfall](https://github.com/apneadiving/waterfall) - A slice of functional programming to chain ruby services and blocks, thus providing a new approach to flow control.
+* [wisper](https://github.com/krisleech/wisper) - A micro library providing Ruby objects with Publish-Subscribe capabilities.

 ## Caching